ECW Hardcore TV: Censorship and content

 Hardcore TV showed graphic violence (including blood), sexual frankness, and harsh language, all of which were key elements of the ECW product itself.
 Due to the late night time slots, expletives and violence were not edited from early broadcasts, and this helped to get ECW noticed.
 After the ECW on TNN program became available, this was a major difference between the syndicated Hardcore TV and the more mainstream program on TNN.

 Broadcast history

 Philadelphia market

-Hardcore TV aired in permanent time slots in ECW's home territories of Philadelphia and New York City, and was also syndicated.
-Shows were broadcast on a Philadelphia local cable sports station, SportsChannel America's local affiliate, SportsChannel Philadelphia, on Tuesday evenings at 6pm until January 9, 1997 when the show moved to Thursdays at 11pm.
-In April 1996, the ECW SportsChannel airings were upgraded to 6pm and 11pm on Tuesdays, with a late night Friday replay at 2am.
-After SportsChannel Philadelphia went off the air in 1997, the show moved to WPPX-TV 61 on Wednesdays at 9pm.
-It later moved to a former independent broadcast station, WGTW 48 in Philadelphia, on late Friday or Saturday night broadcasts.
+Hardcore TV aired in permanent time slots in ECW's home territory of Philadelphia, and was also syndicated.
+Shows were broadcast to cable subscribers on SportsChannel Philadelphia, initially on Tuesday evenings at 6 PM, then beginning in January 1997 on Thursdays at 11 PM.
+After SportsChannel Philadelphia went off the air later that year, the show was broadcast variously on WPPX (channel 61) on Wednesdays at 9 PM, and WGTW (channel 48) in late-night timeslots on Fridays or Saturdays.